grzegorzludwa/conan_workshop/src/03_packaging_cpp_binaries/README.md

 # 03_packaging_cpp_binaries

-In this chapter we will create new package `greeter` which will use the `hello_lib` from previous chapter.
+In this chapter we will create new package `greeter` which depends on `hello_lib` from previous chapter.

-We will create a simple executable which depends on `hello_lib` and uses `hello_lib()` function to print greetings.
+You can find 2 folders:
+1. `greeter` - template to work on.
+2. `solution` - fully working package.
+Can be used as reference in case of problems.

 ## Check template package